Green Home Grants 2025: What Support is Available for Landlords?

 Why property investors should care

 Property investors, and landlords specifically, should at least be aware of what schemes are available to them.
-Multiple grants and support initiatives may fall under the “Green Home Grants 2024” umbrella.
-While more stringent EPC minimum rules may have been scrapped, landlords still need to make sure their properties have an E EPC certificate at a minimum.
+Multiple grants and support initiatives may fall under the “Green Home Grants 2025” umbrella.
+New EPC targets are coming[19], and those who fall foul of the rules could face costly repercussions.

-For many of these green conscious landlords, the various grants available may prove to be of great use over the coming months.
-Where further financial support is needed however, MFS will be there with flexible funding to help bring their properties up to scratch.
+For those who still need to ready themselves for a greener future, the various grants available may prove to be of great use over the coming months.
+Where further financial support is needed however, Market Financial Solutions will be there with flexible funding to help bring their properties up to scratch.

 The Complete Guide to